 - Year 4

-- Select further credit points from level 4 courses in Sociology and level 3 and 4 courses in Philosophy to gain a total of 60 credits in each discipline
+Plus select further credit points from level 4 courses in Sociology and level 4 courses in Philosophy to gain a total of 60 credits in each discipline.

 - Philosophy Dissertation (PH402D) - 30 Credit Points